brunobar79/say-it-server/README.md

 # SAY-IT server

-HTTP Server (powered by express) that will play sounds based on incoming HTTP requests
+HTTP Server (powered by express) that will play sounds (anonymously) based on incoming HTTP requests It could be use as a communication tool for an office, or just to make jokes between coworkers

 ##USAGE